romshark/yamagiconf/README.md

 - Forbids the use of `no`, `yes`, `on` and `off` for `bool`, allows only `true` and `false`.
 - Forbids the use of `~` and `Null`, allows only `null` for nilables.
-- Forbids assigning `null` to non-nilables (which is causing them to use their zero value).
+- Forbids assigning `null` to non-nilables (which normally would assign zero value).
 - Requires `"yaml"` struct tags throught your configuration struct type.
 - Requires `"env"` struct tags to be POSIX-style and forbids any non-primitive env var fields.